.st0{fill:#FFFFFF;}

 The teacher should be available to jump in if the discussion gets too heated.
 However, if you set it up well with simple rules, these discussions will flow nicely without much input.

-Consider getting students to rate posts, ideas, and discussion, possibly by using the Bloom’s taxonomy method.
+Consider getting students to rate posts, ideas, and discussions, possibly by using Bloom’s taxonomy method.

 These days, we don’t need to limit forum posts to text and images.
 Most students have a smartphone and can easily create a video of themselves articulating a point of view.
 They can also create presentations, PDFs and infographics, so make sure you encourage this kind of creativity.
 Students tend to enjoy variety too.

-Discussion forums for elearning are most effective when the topics are linked directly to what students are learning on your courses.
+Discussion forums for eLearning are most effective when the topics are linked directly to what students are learning in your courses.
 You can even provide links to the forum at various points in your materials to get students to respond and discuss their learning.

 Share news, opinions and suggestions